undur/wonder-slim/README.md

 Project Wonder has a multitude of features and frameworks.
 This project is about the minimal subset that's required to create and run a modern basic WO application, nothing more, nothing less.

-For this reason, the project picks only four frameworks from Project Wonder as baseline for the work, `ERExtensions`, `JavaWOExtensions`, `Ajax` and `WOOGNL`.
-I've also combined `JavaWOExtensions` and `ERExtensions`, since they serve a similar purpose.
+For this reason, the project picks four frameworks from Project Wonder as baseline, `ERExtensions`, `JavaWOExtensions`, `Ajax` and `WOOGNL`. `JavaWOExtensions` and `ERExtensions` have been combined since they serve a similar purpose. `WOOGNL` has also been integrated into `ERExtensions` in the package `er.extensions.bettertemplates` and has lost it's dependency on OGNL (meaning it no longer supports OGNL expressions, just regular keyPaths and other standard associations).

 ### **Loosen the ties between WOF and EOF**